Samantha Cohen, MD

 - New York Eye and Ear Infirmary of Mount Sinai

 - Mount Sinai Morningside and Mount Sinai West

 - The Mount Sinai Hospital

-Dr. Cohen’s research activities include being a founding member of the Ovarian Cancer Translational Research Program that began at Icahn School of Medicine at Mount Sinai, and now is a multicenter consortium.
-The focus of this research has been developing a personalized approach to ovarian cancer detection and treatment, with a particular interest in next-generation sequencing to discover novel genetic changes in ovarian cancer.
+Dr. Cohen’s research activities include being a founding member of the Ovarian Cancer Translational Research Program, which was launched at Icahn School of Medicine at Mount Sinai and today is a multicenter consortium.
 Her research efforts have been nationally recognized, including recent publications in the peer-reviewed journals, Gynecologic Oncology and Journal of Ovarian Research.
-Her research participation in the Icahn School of Medicine at Mount Sinai is ongoing.
-She is an active member of the Society of Gynecologic Oncology, American Society of Clinical Oncology, and the American Congress of Obstetricians and Gynecologists.
+She is an active member of the Society of Gynecologic Oncology, American Society of Clinical Oncology, and the American College of Obstetricians and Gynecologists.

 - Cervical Cancer

 - Lynch Syndrome